 Since participating in the UW Sociology M.A. program, Steve Butler has conducted evaluation research and policy analysis for state government (the Wyoming Community College Commission), worked as an independent research consultant, and more recently, worked as a research scientist for the Wyoming Survey & Analysis Center (WYSAC) at the University of Wyoming.
 As a former policy analyst and then deputy director of the Wyoming Community College Commission, he both managed and evaluated programs involving complex mixes of stakeholder organizations.
 An evaluation of juvenile and adult drug courts in Wyoming, a year-long WYSAC project on which Butler was a principal investigator and the primary author, won the 2006 Philip Hoke National Publication Award for Excellence in Research/Policy Analysis given by the Justice Research and Statistics Association.
 Other applied research projects/reports include: Scheduled Prescription Drug Distribution in Wyoming: Analysis of the Wyoming Prescription Drug Monitoring Program 2004-2009; The Wind River Indian Reservation Needs Determination Survey (WINDS III) 2010; Recidivism Survival Analysis of the Serious and Violent Offender Reentry Initiative 2003-2007; District Variation in Special Education Spending in Wyoming.

 Jeffrey Jacquet received a Master's Degree in Sociology from the University of Wyoming in 2005.
 His Master's thesis, "A Geography of Second Homes in Wyoming," documented the growth of amenity-led development in Wyoming between 1990 and 2000.
 During and after graduate school Jeffrey worked as a correspondent for the Casper Star-Tribune.
 In 2005, he took a position working with a coalition of local governments to provide socioeconomic impact assessment from natural gas drilling operations occurring in Sublette County, Wyoming.
 In interviews collected for the “Energy Boom” oral history collection at UW’s American Heritage Center’s, county officials referred to him as “an unsung hero” and praised the insight that he provided local government officials on collecting data to assess the social impact of the oil field boom on communities.
 He has provided impact assessment of energy development professionally since that time and has worked in Wyoming, Colorado, West Virginia, Pennsylvania, and New York.
 In addition to consulting work, he was an Adjunct Professor of Sociology at SUNY - Corning Community College in New York.
 He also pursued a PhD in the Department of Natural Resources at Cornell University, which he completed in 2012.
-He is now an assistant professor at South Dakota State University in Sociology and Rural Studies, which has an energy and environmental sociology track.
-So the position is a perfect fit for him.
+He is now an assistant professor at The Ohio State University in the Department of Rural Sociology.

 Janis Johnston was a graduate student in our program in the mid-to-late 1990s.
 She concurrently earned a minor in Environment and Natural Resources.
 Subsequently, she earned a PhD in Sociology from Colorado State University.
 After a one-year adjunct professorship at CSU she was chosen as a Science and Technology Policy Fellow for the American Association for the Advancement of Science (AAAS), which is part of the EPA National Homeland Security Research Center.
 After the fellowship ended, she obtained a position as senior data analyst for the National Institute of Health.
 She now works, however, as a social science analyst with USDA Food and Nutrition Service.
 The branch that she works for focuses on the Women, Infant, and Children (WIC) program, school breakfast/lunch programs, and food distribution on Native American reservations.
 It also does some data analysis for the Medicaid, Food Stamp, and TANF (Temporary Assistance to Needy Families) programs.
 She really enjoying the work because the mission of the programs on which she focuses is near and dear to her heart, and she really likes the people with whom she works.